physion/policy.ovation.io/docs/policies/key_definitions.md

 * *De-identification*: The process of removing identifiable information so that data is rendered to not be PHI.

-* *Disaster Recovery*: The ability to recover a system and data after being made unavailable.
+* *Disaster Recovery*: The process or ability to recover a system and data after being made unavailable.

-* *Disaster Recovery Service*: A disaster recovery service for disaster recovery in the case of system unavailability.
-This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
-Offered with all Physion Add-ons and as an option for PaaS Customers.

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

-* *Customers*: Contractually bound users of Physion Platform.
+* *Customers*: Contractually bound users of Physion Services (e.g. Ovation).

 * *Electronic Protected Health Information (ePHI)*: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.

 * *Environment*: The overall technical environment, including all servers, network devices, and applications.

 * *Event*: An event is defined as an occurrence that does not constitute a serious adverse effect on Physion, its operations, or its Customers, though it may be less than optimal.
 Examples of events include, but are not limited to:
-	* A hard drive malfunction that requires replacement;
+	* Hard drive malfunction that requires replacement;
 	* Systems become unavailable due to power outage that is non-hostile in nature, with redundancy to assure ongoing availability of data;
 	* Accidental lockout of an account due to incorrectly entering a password multiple times.

 * *Hardware (or hard drive)*: Any computing device able to create and store ePHI.